We love our volunteers.

 - Make a one-time commitment.

-If you’re looking to volunteer on your own, there are a number of roles you can choose from, based on your skills, availability and desired time commitment.
+If you’re over the age of eighteen and looking to volunteer on your own, there are a number of roles you can choose from, based on your skills, availability and desired time commitment.

 - Choose shifts that work with your schedule.